LAB02-Research/DeepL-Translator/README.md

 DeepL offers a Windows client for their regular translation services, but it doesn't support the API.
 Using the API can be more efficient for both the free and pro subscriptions: the free subscription offers 500.000 characters per month, which can be used for both documents and text.
 The pro subscription charges per character, instead of having to pay a set price monthly regardless of usage.

-Personally I'm not a fan of their Windows client as it is, so I decided to write a quick API client I'd want to use, but ended up with a complete application - so decided to share here.
+Personally I'm not a fan of their Windows client as it is, so I decided to write a quick API client I'd want to use.
+Ended up with a complete application - so decided to share here.
 Might be of use :)

 Note: regardless of how it may seem, I'm not affiliated with DeepL in any way.
 I did not get a dime for writing this.
 If you appreciate my work, I'd appreciate a coffee!